ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Mentioned that this profile can also use the ACE alternative workflow.

 * Clarified that the client may ask for a new access token after the old one becomes invalid.

+* Enforced uniqueness pre-requirements on the client's group membership before requesting an access token.

 * Added fine-grained recommendations on storing multiple access tokens bound to the same PoP key.